67-Year-Old Fontana Woman Takes Down Intruder

 The man listened and left her apartment, but he was not done for the night, breaking into the apartment of 81-year-old Elizabeth McCray’s — Marrujo’s friend and neighbor.

-“He grabbed me and he sake me,” McCray said.
+“He grabbed me and he shake me,” McCray said.
 “And I went down on the floor.”

 Marrujo heard McCray’s screams and immediately went to help.